 - If the response is a bunch of unintelligible data, you likely have the wiring correct, and the baud rate is mis-matched.

-It can be helpful to connect a serial port on your PC to first verify your commands and settings.
-Likewise, to can be helpful to connect you PC to your controller to see if the commands you are sending are being received as anticipated.
+Likewise, it can be helpful to connect you PC to your controller to see if the commands you are sending are being received as anticipated.
 While this may not definitively rule out your cabling, it will test verify your commands and can help to rule out others settings.

 If you have any questions about hexadecimal data, please read this KB article: https://support.auroramultimedia.com/blog/reax-control-systems-3/how-do-i-work-with-hexadecimal-data-in-a-reax-system-5